amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 ### Creating a Job Template

-1. Click the Templates main link to access the Templates page.
+1. Click the **Templates** main link to access the Templates page.
 2. Click the ![add](images/image23.png) button and select Job Template, which launches the New Job Template window.
 3. Enter the appropriate details into the required fields, at minimum.
 Note the following fields requiring specific Insights-related entries:

-*   Name: Insights Scan Summit
+*   Name: Insights Scan Template
 *   Job Type: Choose Run from the drop-down menu list.
 *   Inventory: Example.com Satellite Inventory
-*   Project: Enter the name of the Scan project you previously created, Insights Scan Summit.
+*   Project: Enter the name of the Scan project you previously created, Insights Scan Project.
 *   Playbook: Select scan_facts.yml from the drop-down menu list.
 This is the playbook associated with the Scan project you previously set up.
 *   Credential: Example.com SSH Password.
 The credential does not have to be an Insights credential, but machine (also created for your convenience).
 *   Click to select Use Fact Cache from the Options field.